nzlosh/err-stackstorm/README.md

 The `cleartext` store maintains the cache in memory and does not persist contents to disk.
 Cache content is stored in an unencrypted format in memory.

-### Role Based Access Control Authentication
+### StackStorm Authentication Credentials

-#### Standalone RBAC
+#### Standalone RBAC Authentication

-This is the original authentication method where by err-stackstorm uses its own credentials for all calls to the StackStorm API.
+This is the original authentication method where err-stackstorm used its own credentials for all calls to the StackStorm API.
 All action-alias' issued by chat service users execute the underlying workflows with err-stackstorm credentials.
+Any Role Based Access Control policies would only be applied to the bot user which gives coarse control.

 ##### Configuration
-It is considered an error to have multiple RBAC authentication configurations present at the same time.
+Do not configure multiple RBAC authentication configurations at the same time.
-An empty dictionary in the *standalone* key is all that is required to maintain Err-stackstorm's original authentication method.
+An empty dictionary in the *standalone* key is all that is required to maintain err-stackstorm's original authentication method.
 ```
     'rbac_auth': {